-In 1992 the NTP Version 3 specification appeared [18], again in PostScript and now running some 113 pages.
+In 1992 the NTP Version 3 specification appeared as RFC-1305 [37], again in PostScript and now running some 113 pages.
+As the IETF insisted on ASCII, the official IETF document is the Corel Ventura document source with brutalized equations.
 The specification included an appendix describing a formal error analysis and an intricate error budget including all error contributions between the primary reference source over intervening servers to the eventual client.
 This provided the basis to support maximum error and estimated error statistics, which provide a reliable characterization of timekeeping quality, as well as a reliable metric for selecting the best from among a population of available servers.
-As in the Version 2 specification, the model was described using a formal state machine and pseudo code.
+As in the Version 2 specification, the model was described using a formal state machine and pseudocode.
 This version also introduced broadcast mode and included reference clock drivers in the state machine.

-Lars Mathiesen at U Copenhagen carefully revised the version 2 implementation to comply with the version 3 specification.
+Lars Mathiesen at University of Copenhagen carefully revised the version 2 implementation to comply with the version 3 specification.
 There was considerable give and take between the specification and implementation and some changes were made in each to reach consensus, so that the implementation was aligned precisely with the specification.
 This was a major effort which lasted over a year during which the specification and implementation converged to a consistent formal model.

 In the years since the version 3 specification, NTP has evolved in various ways adding new features and algorithm revisions while still preserving interoperability with older versions.
-Somewhere along the line, it became clear that a new version number was needed, since the state machine and pseudo code had evolved somewhat from the version 3 specification, so it became NTP Version 4.
-The evolution process was begun with a number of white papers, including [14] and [11].
+Somewhere along the line, it became clear that a new version number was needed, since the state machine and pseudo-code had evolved somewhat from the version 3 specification, so it became NTP Version 4.
+The evolution process was begun with a number of white papers, including [33] and [30].

-Subsequently, a simplified version 4 protocol model was developed for the Simple Network Protocol (SNTP) version 4 in RFC-2030 [9].
-SNTP is compatible with NTP as implemented for the IPv4, IPv6 and OSI protocol stacks, but does not include the crafted mitigation and discipline algorithms.
-These algorithms are unnecessary for an implementation intended solely as a server.
-SNTP version 4 has been used in several standalone NTP servers integrated with GPS receivers.
+Subsequently, a simplified version 4 protocol model was developed for the Simple Network Protocol (SNTP) version 4 in RFC-2030 [28].
+SNTP is compatible with NTP and specified for the IPv4, IPv6 and OSI protocol stacks5.
+However, SNTP does not include the crafted mitigation and discipline algorithms.
+These algorithms are not necessary in an implementation intended solely for a PC client or a server synchronized to an external time source, such as a GPS receiver.
+SNTP version 4 has appeared in Windows XP and is used in several standalone NTP servers integrated with GPS receivers.

 There is a certain sense of the radio amateur in the deployment of NTP around the globe.
-Certainly, each new country found running NTP was a new notch for the belt.
+Certainly, each new country found running NTP was a new notch in the belt.
 A particularly satisfying conquest was when the national standards laboratory of a new country came up an NTP primary server connected directly to the national time and frequency ensemble.
-Internet timekeepers Judah Levine at NIST and Richard Schmidt at USNO deployed public NTP primary time servers at several locations in the US and overseas.
+Internet timekeepers Judah Levine at NIST and Richard Schmidt at USNO deployed public NTP primary servers at several locations in the US and overseas.
 There was a period where NTP was well lit in the US and Europe but dark elsewhere in South America, Africa and the Pacific Rim.
 Today, the Sun never sets or even gets close to the horizon on NTP.
 The most rapidly growing populations are in Eastern Europe and South America, but the real prize is a new one found in Antarctica.
-Experience in global timekeeping is documented in [8].
+Experience in global timekeeping is documented in [27].